 As more data were collected it became evident that the flux-gradient method was suffering from major deficiencies, when applied over tall forests.
-One flaw arose from large-scale transport in the roughness sublayer, which caused local eddy exchange coefficients to be enhanced relative to estimations based on Monin-Obukhov scaling theory (Rapauch and Legg 1984; Kaimal and Finnigan 1994).
+One flaw arose from large-scale transport in the roughness sublayer, which caused local eddy exchange coefficients to be enhanced relative to estimations based on Monin-Obukhov scaling theory (Raupach and Legg, 1984; Kaimal and Finnigan, 1992).
 The flux-gradient method also failed to provide reliable means of evaluating eddy exchange coefficients at night.

-Routine application of the eddy covariance method was delayed until the 1980s, when technological advances in sonic anemometry, infrared spectrometry, and digital computers were made.
-Initial studies were conducted over crops (Anderson et al. 1984; Desjardins et al. 1984; Ohtaki 1984), forests (Verma et al. 1986), and native grasslands (Verma et al. 1989) for short intense periods during the peak of the growing season.
-By the late 1980s and early 1990s, the further technological developments, such as larger data storage capacity and linear and nondrifting instruments, enabled scientists to make defensible measurements of eddy fluxes for extended periods.
-Wofsy et al. (1993), at Harvard Forest, and Vermetten et al. (1994), in the Netherlands, were among the first investigators to measure carbon dioxide and water vapor fluxes continuously over a forest over the course of a year with the eddy covariance method.
-Spurred by these two pioneering studies, a handful of other towers were soon established and operating by 1993 in North America [Oak Ridge, Tennessee (Greco and Baldocchi 1996); Prince Albert, Saskatchewan, Canada (Black et al. 1996)] and Japan (Yamamoto et al. 1999), and in Europe by 1994 (Valentini et al. 1996).
+Routine application of the eddy covariance method was delayed until the 1980's, when technological advances in sonic anemometry, infrared spectrometry, and digital computers were made.
+Initial studies were conducted over crops (Anderson et al., 1984; Desjardins et al. 1984; Ohtaki, 1984), forests (Verma et al., 1986) and native grasslands

+(Verma et al, 1989) for short intense periods during the peak of the growing season.
+By the late 1980s and early 1990s, the further technological developments, such as larger data storage capacity and linear and non-drifting instruments, enabled scientists to make defensible measurements of eddy fluxes for extended periods.
+Wofsy et al. (1993), at Harvard Forest, and Vermetten et al. (1993), in the Netherlands, were among the first investigators to measure carbon dioxide and water vapor fluxes continuously over a forest over the course of a year with the eddy covariance method.
+Spurred by these two pioneering studies, a handful of other towers were soon established and operating by 1993 in North America (Oak Ridge, TN, Greco and Baldocchi, 1996; Prince Albert, Saskatchewan, Canada, Black et al., 1996) and Japan (Yamamoto et al., 1999) and in Europe by 1994 (Valentini et al., 1996).
 This era also heralded the start of longer, quasi-continuous multi-investigator experiments.
-Noted examples include the Boreal Ecosystem-Atmosphere Study (Sellers et al. 1997) and the Northern Hemisphere Climate-Processes Land-Surface Experiment (Halldin et al. 1999).
+Noted examples include the BOREAS (Sellers et al., 1997) and NOPEX (Halldin et al., 1999) experiments.

 The next natural step in the evolutionary development of this field was to establish a global network of research sites.
-The concept of a global network of longterm flux measurement sites had a genesis as early as 1993, as noted in the science plan of the International Geosphere-Biosphere Program/Biospheric Aspects of the Hydrological Cycle (BAHC Core Project Office 1993).
-Formal discussion of the concept among the international science community occurred at the 1995 La Thuile workshop (Baldocchi et al. 1996).
-At this meeting, the flux measurement community discussed the possibilities, problems, and pitfalls associated with making long-term flux measurements (e.g., Goulden et al. 1996a,b; Moncreiff et al. 1996).
+The concept of a global network of longterm flux measurement sites had a genesis as early as the 1993, as noted in the Science Plan of the IGBP/BAHC (International Geosphere-Biosphere Program/Biospheric Aspects of the Hydrological Cycle).
+Formal discussion of the concept among the international science community occurred at the 1995 La Thuile workshop (Baldocchi et al., 1996).
+At this meeting, the flux measurement community discussed the possibility, problems and pitfalls associated with making long-term flux measurements (e.g Goulden et al., 1996; Moncreiff et al., 1996).
 After the La Thuile meeting there was acceleration in the establishment of flux tower sites and regional flux measurement networks.
+The

-The Euroflux project started in 1996 (Aubinet et al. 2000; Valentini et al. 2000).
-The AmeriFlux project was conceived in 1997, subsuming the several ongoing tower studies and initiating many new studies.
-With the success of the European and American regional networks and anticipation of the Earth Observation Satellite (EOS/Terra), the National Aeronautics and Space Administration (NASA) decided, in 1998, to fund the global-scale FLUXNET project, as a means of validating EOS products.
+EuroFlux project started in 1996 (Aubinet et al., 2000; Valentini et al., 2000).
+The AmeriFlux project was conceived in 1997, subsuming the several on-going tower studies and initiating many new studies.
+With the success of the European and American regional networks and anticipation of the Earth Observation Satellite (EOS/TERRA), NASA decided, in 1998, to fund the global-scale FLUXNET project, as a means of validating EOS products.

-5. What is being done?
+What is being done?

 The FLUXNET project serves as a mechanism for uniting the activities of several regional and continental networks into an integrated global network.
-At present over 140 flux tower sites are registered on the FLUXNET data archive.
-Research sites are operating across the globe (Fig. 1) in North, Central, and South America; Europe; Scandinavia; Siberia; Asia; and Africa.
-The regional networks include AmeriFlux [which includes Large-scale Biosphere-Atmosphere Experiment (LBA) sites in Brazil], CarboEuroflux (which has subsumed Euroflux and Medeflu), AsiaFlux, and OzFlux (Australia, New Zealand).
+At present over one hundred and forty flux tower sites are registered on the FLUXNET data archive.
+Research sites are operating across the globe (Figure 1) in North, Central and South America, Europe, Scandinavia, Siberia, Asia, and Africa.
+The regional networks include AmeriFlux (which includes LBA sites in Brazil), CarboEuroFlux (which has subsumed EuroFlux and Medeflu), AsiaFlux, OzFlux (Australia, New Zealand).
 There are also disparate sites in Botswana and South Africa.